RozhanoHashemi/Matrix-Density-Adjustment_Neuroscience/README.md

 Description:

 This MATLAB code provides a versatile tool for adjusting the density of an arbitrary matrix.
-It accepts a matrix A and a desired density value and returns a new matrix B with the specified density.
+It accepts a matrix "mat" and a desired density value and returns a new matrix "out" with the specified density.
 The code employs a flexible approach that either prunes smaller elements to reduce density or adds small elements to increase density, ensuring the desired target is achieved.

 Features: